Railway air brake: Enhancements

-Later systems replace the automatic air brake with an electrical wire which runs in a circle round the whole train and has to be kept energized to keep the brakes off.
+Later systems replace the automatic air brake with an electrical wire that runs in a circle around the whole train and has to be kept energized to keep the brakes off.
 In the UK it is known as a train wire.
-It is routed through various "governors" (switches operated by air pressure) which monitor critical components such as compressors, brake pipes and air reservoirs.
+It is routed through various "governors" (air-operated switches) that monitor critical components such as compressors, brake pipes, and air reservoirs.
 If the train divides, the wire will be broken, ensuring that all motors are switched off and both portions of the train have an immediate emergency brake application.

-More recent innovations are electronically controlled pneumatic brakes where the brakes of all the wagons (cars) and locomotives are connected by a kind of local area network, which allows individual control of the brakes on each wagon, and the reporting back of performance of each wagon's brakes.
+More recent innovations are electronically controlled pneumatic brakes, in which the brakes of all the wagons (cars) and locomotives are connected by a kind of local area network, allowing individual control of each wagon's brakes and reporting on the performance of each wagon's brakes.